JeanMljc/Sliced-wasserstein/README.md

 $$\hat{X} = \operatorname*{argmin}_{X \in \mathbb{R}^{l_h\times p_m}} \frac{1}{2} \{ \widehat{SW_2}(Y_m,L X)^2 + \widehat{SW_2}(Y_h,X B S)^2 \}.$$

+Spatial and spectral degradation operators $S$ and $L$ are used with Gaussian blur operator $B$.
 A gradient descent is used to do the minimisation.
 It is implemented in the function fusion_SW.py

 ## Sliced-Wasserstein distance